MrManos/MetroBikeData/README.md

 ## Interpreting the Output

-The API endpoints provide access to gene data from the HGNC dataset, allowing users to load, retrieve, and delete gene information stored in a Redis database.
-The data includes unique identifiers for each gene (hgnc_id) as well as additional details about each gene.
+The API endpoints provide access to Austin MetroBike Dataset, allowing users to load, retrieve, and delete travel information stored in a Redis database.
+The data includes unique identifiers for each kiosk (kiosk_id) as well as additional details about each trip.
+If you have access to a web broswer, you can also visualize the n nearest kiosks to a provided location as well as their availability.

 ## Acknowledgments

-The MetroBike Insights project utilizes data provided by the Human Genome Organization (HUGO) Gene Nomenclature Committee (HGNC).
+The MetroBike Insights project utilizes data provided by the [City of Austin MetroBike Dataset](https://data.austintexas.gov/resource/qd73-bsdg.json).
 The README content and instructions were created with the assistance of ChatGPT, an AI language model developed by OpenAI.

+data.austintexas.gov/resource/tyfh-5r8s.json